-Home to one of the largest cat cafés in the city, massive party rooms and some of the best local restaurants offering homemade comfort food, Tsuen Wan is an underrated neighbourhood that deserves to be on your radar.
+Home to one of the largest cat cafés in the city, massive party rooms, and some of the best local restaurants offering homemade comfort food, Tsuen Wan is an underrated neighbourhood that deserves to be on your radar.
 Don’t know where to start?
-Scroll down to discover the best things to do and eats in Tseun Wan.
+Scroll down to discover the best things to see, do, and eat in Tsuen Wan.

-The largest cat café in Hong Kong, The Cats Tearoom houses around 30 kitties, 11 of which are strays.
+The largest cat café in Hong Kong, The Cats Tearoom houses around 30 kitties, of which numerous are strays.
 With 1,600 sq ft of space for the cats to prowl around, chow down on a range of Western dishes and delicious dessert as you play with your new feline buddies.
 Aside from adopting strays, The Cats Tearoom regularly donates to various animal shelters in Hong Kong.
-A guaranteed good time for cat lovers and for a good cause! $65 first hour, $30 every half hour.
+A guaranteed good time for cat lovers and for a good cause!

 A 2,300 sq ft all-inclusive party room in Tsuen Wan with a pastel colour theme, this party venue comes with a plethora of video games including PS4, Nintendo Switch, an arcade machine, karaoke, mahjong and an air hockey table.
 But the main draw here is their massive ball pit – because grown-ups love them too – and a costume corner (think Super Mario and Sailor Moon).
 There’s a minimum charge of $88 per person for three hours, which is jaw-droppingly cheap for all that entertainment.